-Beocat is the HPC cluster at Kansas State University.
-It is run by the Institute for Computational Research, which is a function of the Computer Science department.
+Beocat is the High-Performance Computing (HPC) cluster at Kansas State University.
+It is run by the Institute for Computational Research in Engineering and Science, which is a function of the Computer Science department.
 Beocat is available to any educational researcher in the state of Kansas (and his or her collaborators) without cost.
 Priority access is given to those researchers who have contributed resources.

 Beocat is actually comprised of several different cluster computing systems

 - "Beocat", as used by most people is a Beowulf cluster of CentOS Linux servers coordinated by the Slurm job submission and scheduling system.
 Our Compute Nodes (hardware) and installed software have separate pages on this wiki.
 The current status of this cluster can be monitored by visiting http://ganglia.beocat.ksu.edu/.